 AP203 EDITING & PROOFREADING (1.5 credit/30 clock hours) This course is designed to further develop the student's ability to edit and proofread accurately and to use traditional proofreading symbols correctly in order to produce business communications in mailable form.
-Prerequisites: Keyboarding I & Lab or Keyboarding/Word Essentials, Word Processing, and Business English I and II.
+Prerequisites: Business English II.